 Some retailers offer fitting services.
-Phone the store before you go to find out if you can book an appointment so you can be sure to get help from their trained child car seat fitter to choose a suitable seat and show you how to fit it properly.
+Phone the store before you go, to find out whether you can book an appointment so you can be sure to get help from a trained child car-seat fitter with choosing a suitable seat and showing you how to fit it properly.

 Going to the retailer

 Our car seat retailer investigations revealed that some retailers don’t always offer the best service, and some fitters can offer poor advice.
 We’ve been working with the retailers investigated to improve staff training, and we would still advise you to go and get a car seat fitted in store.

 But we want you to be prepared.
 Make sure you:

 - Find answers to all of the information from the check points above

 - Read our 10 essential car seat fitting checks